Ensemble Estimation of Information Divergence: The Divergence Functional Weak Estimator

 \end{theorem}

-From Theorems~\ref{thm:bias} and~\ref{thm:variance}, it is clear that we require $h_{i}\rightarrow0$ and $N_{i}h_{i}^{d}\rightarrow\infty$ for $\gt$ to be unbiased while the variance of the plug-in estimator depends primarily on the number of samples.
-Note that the constants in front of the terms that depend on $h_{i}$ and $N_{i}$ may not be identical for different $i,\, j,\, m,\, n$ in (\ref{eq:bias1}) and (\ref{eq:bias2}).
-However, these constants depend on the densities $f_{1}$ and $f_{2}$ and their derivatives which are often unknown.
-The rates given in Thm.~\ref{thm:bias} and~\ref{thm:variance} are similar to the rates derived for the entropy plug-in estimator in~\cite{sricharan2013ensemble} if $h_{i}^{d}=k_{i}/N_{i}$.
-The differences lie in the constants in front of the rates and the dependence on the number of samples from two distributions instead of one.
-Additionally, as compared to (\ref{eq:bias1}), in (\ref{eq:bias2}) there are many more terms.
-These terms enable us to achieve the parametric MSE convergence rate when $s\geq(d+1)/2$ for an appropriate choice of bandwidths whereas the terms in (\ref{eq:bias1}) require $s\geq d$ to achieve the same rate.
+From Theorems~\ref{thm:bias} and~\ref{thm:variance}, it is clear that we require $h\rightarrow0$ and $Nh^{d}\rightarrow\infty$ for $\gh$ to be unbiased while the variance of the plug-in estimator depends primarily on the number of samples.
+Note that the constants depend on the densities $f_{1}$ and $f_{2}$ and their derivatives which are often unknown.